hoorayimhelping/influx-tech-screen/README.md

 # InfluxData UI Team Technical Interview

 Hello!
-This is a skeleton app used for Influx Data's UI team's technical interview.
+This is a skeleton app used for InfluxData's UI Dumplings Team's technical interview.

 The purpose of this interview is to determine your technical ability with React and JavaScript and your communication skills.
-This interview will assess your ability to structure and organize an app, your ability to write reusable and maintainable React and JavaScript code, your ability to communicate your thoughts both verbally and in code.
+This interview will attempt to assess your ability to structure and organize an app, your ability to write reusable and maintainable React and JavaScript code, and your ability to communicate your thoughts, both verbally and in code.

 ## Interview Question:

 Using the supplied mock data located in `src/mock_data.json` (a JSON array of 35 items of somewhat arbitrary shape representing purchasing history), build a front-end experience using React and general purpose JavaScript.
-The front-end application experience should meet the following criteria:
+The front-end application should meet the following criteria:

 - The main display is a table.
 This table should display 35 rows of columns (i.e. the entire JSON array)

 - The columns should be as follows:
   - User's full name
-  - Total Items Purchased by that user
+  - Total items purchased by that user
   - The user's most expensive item
+  - A human readable date based on the timestamp

-- The table should be sorted alphabetically by user's last name.
-In other words, names with A, B, C should come before names with X, Y, Z.
+- The table by default should be sorted alphabetically by user's last name.
+In other words, last names starting with A, B, C should come before names starting with X, Y, Z.

+- The table should be sortable by the four columns (User's name, total items purchased, most expensive item, and date), both ASC and DESC.

 ### General information
 - Some simple table CSS has been supplied
 - The app uses create-react-app, which comes with a json loader.
 This allows you to import the json file like any other module.
 - Clone this app from github, then run `npm start` to fire it up

+Good luck, have fun (GLHF)!
 ---

 ## Create React APP